egovernments/health-campaign-field-worker-app/packages/inventory_management/README.md

 1. Run inventory_imports.sh script to add the localization and add skeleton bloc
 2. Create model classes which import attendance models and add companion class
 3. Create repositories local and remote as per project requirements and structure
-4. Add typedef for repositories in untils/typedef Initialize repo in network manager, and create oplog
+4. Add typedef for repositories in utils/typedef Initialize repo in network manager, and create oplog
-5. Add navigation to manage attendance page from hcm app and pass the required fields
+5. Add navigation to manage inventory page, stock recon and view reports from hcm app and pass the required fields

 Below are the sequence diagrams on each feature on how it interacts with HCM App: